iris-hep/iris-hep.github.io/_codas-hep-students/2026/MarissaWard.md

 The MARCHESE project!

 ## I want to know more about:
-How to write more efficient gpu programing
+How to write more efficient gpu programming